Satipo (town)

 Satipo is a town in central Peru, in Satipo District, Satipo Province in Junín Region.
-It is the capital of Satipo Province.
+It is the capital of the Province of Satipo.

 Demographics

-Satipo has an estimated 30,000 inhabitants as of 2016.
+Satipo has an estimated 25,000 inhabitants as of 2017.

 History

-In 1947, an earthquake devastated the town and killed 2,333 people.
+It has an important ashaninka native population, present in the region since prehispanic times.
+In 1898, german Augusto Hilser arrived who is considered its first colonizer.
+In 1922, construction of the Concepción-Satipo road started.
+1947, an earthquake devastated the town and killed 2,333 people.